efrareal/Basic-Monitor/README.md

 ***Notice that I'm using regular expression to match "time=\d+" if your OS is in differente language, you should modify this expression!

+Once the programm is running, now you can use the Main-Graph.py script to build graphs in parallel

 # Main.py
-This is the Main script
+This is the Main script for ping and ping response stored

 # ip_file_valid.py
 This script verifies the path of the file that contains the IP addresses and extract the IP in a list